KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession1/book/ws4-html-attributes/3input.md

-1. In Atom, find the "Contact" section in your _index.html_ and add a new line after the paragraph element.
+1. In VS Code, find the "Contact" section in your _index.html_ and add a new line after the paragraph element.

 1. We want to display a label so people know to put their email address in the input.
 Labels have their own HTML element, `<label>`.
 Add a `<label>` tag.
 Between the opening and closing `<label>` tag, add text for the label, such as "Email".